 Our own sex education can have a huge impact on how we talk to other people about sex.
 Try this activity.
 Think carefully about what messages you received about sex from an early age.
 Here are a few to help you, but please also think of your own.
 The messages could be direct (“don’t do that it’s dirty”), or indirect and sub-conscious (“my mum didn’t get embarrassed when there was sex on the TV”).
 Even think about words which are naughty and stigmatising (think of a swear word – it’s likely to be about sex and relationships).

 Many people find that their ability to talk openly and honestly about sex is related to how open and honest their own sex education was.
 However most people seem to have received very little positive sex education themselves.
 Think about what you learnt?
 Was it positive or negative?
 What do you think now?
 Do you think what you learnt is good or bad?
 Which would you like to keep and which would you like to drop?

 This activity is very simple and it’s a good one for you to try both with other adults and casually with teens.
-Write down all the reasons that people have sex (here I’m talking about agreed sex with someone) – go on!
+Write down all the reasons that people have sex (here I’m talking about consensual sex with someone) – go on!
 Think of at least 20.
 Once you’ve done that answer the following questions:

 Which of these can *only* be achieved through having sex?

 What do you notice?
 Are there ‘good’ and ‘bad’ reasons to have sex?
 How many ‘bad’ reasons are there to have sex?
 Why do people have sex for ‘bad’ reasons?
 How is it possible to have sex for ‘good’ reasons?
 Which of those can only be achieved through having sex – none right?
 Can sex give us everything we want or can we get what we want through sex from other things?
 How might self esteem have an impact on our sexual decision making?